-Postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh) is a complication of shingles, which is caused by the chickenpox (herpes zoster) virus.
-Postherpetic neuralgia affects nerve fibers and skin, causing burning pain that lasts long after the rash and blisters of shingles disappear.
+Postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh) is the most common complication of shingles.
+The condition affects nerve fibers and skin, causing burning pain that lasts long after the rash and blisters of shingles disappear.

-- Pain that lasts 3 months or longer after the shingles rash has healed.
+- Pain that lasts three months or longer after the shingles rash has healed.
 The associated pain has been described as burning, sharp and jabbing, or deep and aching.

 - Sensitivity to light touch.
 People with the condition often can't bear even the touch of clothing on the affected skin (allodynia).

 - Itching and numbness.
 Less commonly, postherpetic neuralgia can produce an itchy feeling or numbness.

 When to see a doctor